davidsontheath/davidsontheath.github.io/index.md

 <br>

-**[The Heterogeneous Effects of Passive Investing on Asset Markets](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3510359)** with Jonathan Brogaard and Da Huang
+**[The Heterogeneous Effects of ETFs on Asset Markets](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3510359)** with Jonathan Brogaard and Da Huang

-This paper shows that passive funds systematically underweight or omit illiquid index assets.
-As a result, ETF trading activity consumes liquidity and reduces market quality for liquid assets, but has no effect on illiquid assets.
-Focusing on the unconditional average effect of passive investing and ignoring the passive funds' index deviations underestimates the local treatment effect by up to 58%.
-Overall, the effects of passive investing on asset markets depend on how intermediaries replicate their target index.
+Passively tracking an index involves tradeoffs, the most basic of which is to minimize tracking error while controlling transaction costs.
+This paper shows that exchange-traded funds (ETFs) systematically underweight or omit illiquid index assets.
+As a result, ETFs have heterogeneous effects on underlying asset markets.
+Using an instrumental variables approach, we find that the trading activity of ETFs harms liquidity and price efficiency and increases volatility and co-movement for liquid assets, but has no effect on illiquid assets.
+Our results show that the effects of passive investing on asset markets depend on how passive intermediaries replicate their target index.

 <br>